APPENZELLER SPITZHAUBENS

 For incubating Appenzeller Spitzhauben eggs, generally no special settings are needed compared to other breeds.
 They are small white eggs and therefore more porous than many other heritage breeds, leading us to experiment with humidity settings.
 They are definitely more temperamental to hatch, and expect lower hatch rates to regular heritage breeds – especially if posted.

-At Tarcombe Farm, we are currently set our incubators at 37.8°C with 40-45% humidity for the first 18 days.
-When lockdown begins, we lower the temperature slightly to 37.5°C and increase the humidity to around 50-60%.
-We are getting better hatch rates at these settings – around 60-70%.
+At Tarcombe Farm, we are currently set our incubators at 37.7°C with 50-55% humidity for the first 18 days.
+When lockdown begins, we lower the temperature slightly to 37.4°C and increase the humidity to around 60-70%.
+We are getting better hatch rates at these settings – around 85%.

-The ‘Dry’ incubation method, where humidity is around 30-35% @ 37.8°C, and at lockdown only the temperature is changed (lowered slightly as normal), seems to give lower hatch rates around 40-50% for this breed.
+The ‘Dry’ incubation method, where humidity is around 30-35% @ 37.7°C, and at lockdown only the temperature is changed (lowered slightly as normal), seems to give much lower hatch rates around 40-50%, with many needing assistance to hatch.

 Buying our Birds